toramameseven/vbe-client-mini/README.md

 * When you export modules, vbecm asks "Do you want to export" in notification window.
   Unless you click Yes or No, you can not select next command.
 * Sometimes, you meet export or import error.
 So you recover from a backup file.
-* When vbecm is working, [[vbecm Working]] is displayed on the status bar.
+* When vbecm is working, [[vbecm]] is displayed on the status bar.
 Check the notification window, if some confirm dialog exists.
 Or some bug includes, please reload your vscode.
+* When you import a sheet module, sometimes you find new empty line at end of module.

 ## Shallow dive